LMIA Processing Time & Changes to the Temporary Foreign Worker Program

 The Canadian Temporary Foreign Worker Program (TFWP) has been under intense media coverage over the last few months.

 In most cases, employers require government approval before hiring a foreign worker now called a Labour Market Impact Assessment (LMIA), formerly known as a Labour Market Opinion (LMO).
 An LMIA is issued by Service Canada in cases where a Canadian employer is unable to fill the position with a local Canadian worker.
-The main means of demonstrating this is though advertising the jobs in Canada and making efforts to hire Canadians but the applicants are not qualified for the position offered.
+The main means of demonstrating this is though advertising the jobs in Canada and making efforts to hire Canadians, proving that the applicants are not qualified for the position offered.

 The application fee for LMIA requests is now $1000 per worker, an increase from the $275 per worker fee for LMOs.